raggaraluz/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 835
 ```
+which corresponds with 8:35 in the morning.

-we can print this point in the graph
+Finally we can print this point in the graph

 ```r
 with(stepsPerInterval, plot(interval, steps, type='l', main='Average activity pattern'))